ztgu/tree-cat/README.md

 # tree-cat

-Printing the file-contents of all files in a directory (recursive).
+Printing the file-name and file-content of all files in a directory (recursively).
 Simple golang example.

 ## Usage:
 ### Build: